The Jeppestown and Belgravia days (1888-1934)

 The girls continue to vote for the head girls and the heads of houses but a leadership programme now enables every girl, once she reaches matric, to assume a leadership portfolio in a field of her choice: academic, spiritual, cultural, service or sport.
 These two changes allow for closer interaction between staff and girls, and girls of different ages.

 The Edge is in constant demand as a performing arts centre, with interest in music and dance having grown exponentially.
-The standard of performing arts is truly outstanding, yet the school has retained its pre-eminence in both the academic and sporting arenas.
+The standard of performing arts is truly outstanding, along with the school’s pre-eminence in both the academic and sporting arenas.